Gray's Anatomy

 Whale Watching at Pigeon Point Light Station on San Mateo Coast

 Built in 1872, Pigeon Point Lighthouse is an iconic mainstay on the San Mateo Coast.
-It's great to visit anytime, but go in winter and get a big bonus: you might spy a gray whale migrating.
+Go in winter and get a big bonus: you might spy a gray whale migrating.
 Pigeon Point Light Station State Historic Park is one of the best places for spying them.

 Read the full story